HIP-infrastructure/frontend/README.md

 ## Deploy, production
 - Clone this repo,
 - `cd frontend`
-- `git checkout dev`
+- `git checkout master`
 - `git submodule update --recursive --init`
 - Copy `.env.template` to `.env` and edit the variables according to your needs.

-`make dep.init` the first time
+ the first time `make dep.init`
 `make deploy `

-The first time, you have to install Nextcloud.
+The first time, you have also to install Nextcloud.

 - Follow the first 3 steps in [Nextcloud Install](./nextcloud-docker/README.md)
 - Run the `./init.sh`, wait for the db to be installed then `^C`